siddharth1701/dentex.github.io/source/_posts/2014-01-29-how-to-mux-combine-audio-and-video-with-ytd-dot-dot-dot.markdown

 I added the Dashboard/FFmpeg feature to **MUX** (merge) a video-only and an audio-only streams into a single complete video.

-*A note:* screenshots are outdated; they are taken from the old interface.
-Usage it's are the same.
+*A note:* screenshots are outdated; they come from the old interface.
+Usage it's almost the same.

 **Downloads:**